PrestaShop/docs/src/content/1.7/modules/concepts/controllers/kpi-blocks.md

             - '@prestashop.adapter.kpi.main_country'
             - '@prestashop.adapter.kpi.translations'
     ```

-    Note: the KPI row factory accepts unlimited number of arguments and each argument is a KPI, that will be built into a KPI row.
+    {{% notice note %}}The KPI row factory accepts an unlimited number of arguments, each argument being a KPI that will be built into a KPI row.
+    {{% /notice %}}

 * Build the KPI row in your controller's action and assign it to twig by returning it:
     ```php